emmercm/igir/docs/misc/torrentzip.md

 In January 2024, [MAME v0.262](https://www.mamedev.org/releases/whatsnew_0262.txt) added support for Zstandard compression in zip archives and CHD files.

 In April 2024, [RomVault v3.7.0](https://wiki.romvault.com/doku.php?id=whats_new#romvault_370) defined a derivative of the TorrentZip specification called "RVZSTD" that uses Zstandard compression instead of DEFLATE.
-Igir can create RVZSTD archives if specified with the [`--zip-format <format>` option](../output/writing-archives.md).
+Igir can read RVZSTD archives, and it can create them if specified with the [`--zip-format rvzstd`](../output/writing-archives.md#rvzstd).

 ## Achieving deterministic archives

-For TorrentZip archives to be deterministic (compress the same every time), they must follow these rules:
+For TorrentZip archives to be deterministic, meaning that they compress the same every time, they must follow these rules:

 **File order:**